la2050/archive/_projects/2015/front-line-leaders-academy-los-angeles-pilot-program.md

 project_areas:
   - County of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: >-
-    As an applicant last year, we continued to keep ourselves informed about the LA2050 challenge through the year to apply again this year!
-  Organization(s) name(s): People for the American Way Foundation Organization(s) mailing address(es): '1101 15th Street NW #600, Washington, DC 20005'
-  Organization(s) website(s): www.pfaw.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): People for the American Way Foundation Organization(s) mailing address(es): '1101 15th Street NW #600, Washington, DC 20005' Organization(s) website(s): www.pfaw.org